-- Egg and Water: You’ll combine a large, whole egg with a little bit of water to make an egg wash for brushing the pastry.
+- Egg and Water: You’ll combine an egg with water to make an egg wash for brushing the pastry.

-- Puff Pastry: Stick a sheet of frozen puff pastry sheet in the fridge the night before, to thaw.
+- Puff Pastry: Stick a sheet of frozen puff pastry in the fridge the night before to thaw.

 - Butter: For sautéing the vegetables and making the roux.